From Hatted restaurants to cheap thrills, discover our guide to Wollongong’s best restaurants.

 Ain’t Nonna’s triples as your cafe, deli and trattoria.
 In the morning you can grab a freshly baked Italian pastry from the cabinet with perfectly poured ONA Coffee.
 By night, you’ll find them slinging delicious antipasti and house-made pasta.
 The husband and wife team Cassandra and Matthew Bugeja have a wealth of hospitality experience and their time in the kitchen together dates back to 2011 at Sydney’s fine dining restaurant, Becasse.
 Their passion for Mediterranean food and life’s simple pleasure of dining with friends over good food is what they have successfully brought to Wollongong.
 Start your meal with a selection of freshly cut deli meats like Wagyu Bresaola and 16-Month San Daniele Proscuitto, alongside Vannella Burrata and their House Focaccia.
 Move onto pastas which are ever-evolving to showcase the best seasonal ingredients.
 Current favourites include the Gnocchetti al Burro with brown butter and hazelnut, and the Cavatelli Bolognese which is a spiced chorizo bolognese.
 Find out more here.

 This restaurant was born out of the friendship and passion of two ladies in hospitality – Keana Lufe and Maria Luciani.
 Together they have created an inviting space that feels like home to the community, and a beautiful menu that showcases seasonal ingredients and dishes inspired by their past and present.
-They describe it as modern European but they so no mercy when it comes to sticking with a theme if it means putting up delicious dishes.
+They describe it as modern European but show no mercy when it comes to sticking with a theme if it means putting up delicious dishes.
 Cured meats highlight Maria’s Italian roots, native ingredients pay homage to Australia while bao buns show Chef Keana’s love for Asian flavours.
 Highlight dishes include the Soft Pretzel which is baked in-house each day, Black Angus Beef Tartare with ponzu marinade and crispy tapioca chips, a vegetarian Wellington with mushroom duxelle and pumpkin puree, and hibachi grilled Cabbage served with seeded mustard cream sauce and green herb oil.
 Find out more here.

 Babyface really took the Wollongong foodie scene to another level back in 2016.
 Offering a relaxed dining experience and sleek interiors, it’s where you go when you want to impress.
 If we had to pigeonhole the menu, we’d say it’s modern Australian but it’s really just a showcase of their supplier’s best seasonal produce.
 You can feel a real connection to the food you eat as the team know exactly where it came from and are usually mates with the growers.
 On the current menu, we love the sounds of Hiramasa Kingfish with buttermilk and yuzu, Charcoal Wagyu with house pita and beetroot, Smoked Cauliflower with chickpea miso butter, and Hasselback Potatoes with Nduja sauce.
 The restaurant could also double as a low-fi wine bar with a menu that boasts an incredible selection of minimal-intervention producers.
 Receiving a Hat in the 2023 Good Food Guide Awards reminded us that they should still be on the radar.
 Find out more here.